Roy McMurtry: Early life

-McMurtry was born in Toronto as the son of lawyer Roy McMurtry.
+Roland Roy McMurtry was born in Toronto as the son of lawyer Roy McMurtry.
 He was educated at St. Andrew's College and graduated in 1950.
 He received a Bachelor of Arts degree from the University of Toronto (Trinity College) in 1954, and a Bachelor of Laws degree from Osgoode Hall Law School in 1958.
 While attending university, he was admitted to the Zeta Psi fraternity and became a close friend of future Premier of Ontario Bill Davis, his Canadian football teammate.

 While studying, he was hired to teach football at Upper Canada College.
 He also taught adult literacy classes at Frontier College, working through the day on construction projects and teaching at night.
 He was a trial lawyer for seventeen years before entering politics.
 He also wrote a weekly column in the Toronto Sun during the early 1970s.

 Political career

 In the 1960s, he worked with Dalton Camp and Norman Atkins to remove John Diefenbaker as leader of the Progressive Conservative Party of Canada.

 McMurtry suffered a back injury during the 1971 Ontario Progressive Conservative leadership convention and was able to exempt himself from choosing between Davis and rival candidate Allan Lawrence, whose campaign was managed by Atkins.
 Davis defeated Lawrence by 44 votes on the final ballot.
 A few weeks later, McMurtry organized a meeting which brought together the Davis and Lawrence leadership teams.
 The resulting alliance, known as the Big Blue Machine, dominated the Progressive Conservative Party into the 1980s.